-The ESO website provides a link to the Exposure Time Calculator (ETC).
+ESO provides an Exposure Time Calculator (ETC) for OmegaCAM.
 It may be used to estimate signal-to-noise, count rates, etc., for OmegaCAM observations.

 The sky background varies considerably with filter and with moon phase.
 The ETC gives the sky count rates per pixel at various moon phases.
-It is important to make sure that the read noise of the CCDs (about 5 electrons, equivalent to the noise of a 25 electrons per pixel background) does not add significantly to the sky background noise.
+It is important to make sure that the read noise of the CCDs (5-7 electrons, equivalent to the noise of a 30 electrons per pixel background) does not add significantly to the sky background noise.
 Exposure times should ideally be such that the sky background is above 250 electrons per pixel.
-Particularly with the u and narrow band filters this requires minimum exposure times of several minutes, particularly in dark time.
+Particularly with the u' and narrow band filters this requires minimum exposure times of several minutes, particularly in dark time.